 City of Marion has committed to investing approximately $5M in a New Marino Community Hall.

-On 23 September Council launched 6 week community consultation on the above closing on 30 October.
+On 23 September Council launched a 6 week community consultation which closed on the 30 October.
 This was following the release of the Council’s high level Feasibility Report at a recent Council meeting.

 City of Marion has committed to investing approx $5M in a new Marino Community Hall rather than adaptive reuse of the existing.
 It was not possible to hold a public meeting with Council to understand the proposal better, so please take time to review the information provided.

 The Association supports the proposal in principle subject to more details and stakeholder engagement, such as: